estansifer/a-roguelike-demo/README.md

 filled with successively more dangerous monsters.

 This game was designed to demonstrate a particular idea I had, and was aimed at players already familiar with the roguelike genre.
-There is no particular way to win, and there are no new monsters after level 10 or so.
+There is no way to win, and there are no new monsters after level 10 or so.

 The size of the dungeon is based on the size of the terminal window it is played in, so use a smaller window if you want a quicker, harder game.
-(Too small and the game may lock up when you enter a new level.)

 The slash `/`, by the way, represents the strength of your weapon and so how much damage you do.